ansible-community/ansible-bender/README.md

 ```

+### Caching mechanism

+Ansible bender has a caching mechanism.
+It is enabled by default. ab caches
+task results (=images).
+If a task content did not change and the base image is
+the same, the layer is loaded from cache instead of being processed again.
+This
+doesn't work correctly with tasks which process file: ab doesn't handle files
+yet.

+You are able to control caching in two ways:

+ * disable it completely by running `ab build --no-cache`
+ * or adding a tag to your task named `dont-cache` — ab detects such tag and
+   will not try to load from cache

 ## TODO past 0.1.0

 * [x] A fancy name!
 * [x] A caching mechanism
 * [ ] Configurable layering: ability to skip layer commit (for sake of security and saving disk space (hi whiteouts!))
-* [ ] Configurable caching: ability to stop caching at some point during execution (cached git clones are bad)
+* [x] Configurable caching: ability to stop caching at some point during execution (cached git clones are bad)
 * [ ] You can build images with podman (Requires https://github.com/ansible/ansible/pull/47519)
 * [ ] You can build images with docker (incubator maybe?)